alvarlagerlof/smart-mute/README.md

 # Smart mute app

-Turn on mute, and a geofence is created.
-Once you leave the geofence, the phone turns off mute again
+Turn on smart mute, and a geofence is created and the phone is muted.
+Mute automatically turns off once you leave the fence.